-Saint Louis University's Italian studies minor is interdisciplinary/multidisciplinary in its approach to the development of linguistic and cultural proficiency.
+Saint Louis University's Italian studies minor is interdisciplinary/multidisciplinary in its approach to developing linguistic and cultural proficiency.

 The minor, which requires at least three years of coursework in Italian language, literature and culture, prepares students for immersion and research in Italian, one of Europe's major languages.

 SLU's intimate and vibrant Italian studies program highlights Italy's crucial role in developing Western civilization.
 Students explore Italy's ties to non-Western cultures.
-You will enjoy a rich and varied curriculum that draws from Italy's centuries-long contributions in literature, architecture, painting, sculpture, music, philosophy and science.
+You will enjoy a rich and varied curriculum that draws from Italy's centuries-long contributions to literature, architecture, painting, sculpture, music, philosophy and science.

 - SLU's program is the only inter/multidisciplinary Italian studies program in the greater St. Louis area.

-- SLU also offers more study abroad options in Italy than any language program in the greater St. Louis area.
-For example, choose to study in Rome, the capital; the beautiful Amalfi coast in Sorrento or in the medieval university city of Bologna.
+- SLU offers more study abroad options in Italy than any language program in the greater St. Louis area.
+Choose to study in Italy's capital Rome, on the beautiful Amalfi coast in Sorrento or in the medieval university city of Bologna.

 - The program places a strong emphasis on social justice, intercultural competence and global citizenship.
 For example, choose from courses including "Italy Beyond Borders: Social Justice in Modern Italian Culture," "Global Italy: Migration and Multiculturalism," and more.

 A minor in Italian studies can prepare students for many rewarding careers.
 Opportunities are rich in fields such as comparative literature, performing arts, cinema, design, politics, sports, fashion and industry.
 Hundreds of American companies operate in Italy.
 Students might pursue a career as a(n):

 - International business representative